 Resources to Help Students Choose the Right Career Path

-Deciding on a career path is one of life’s most important decisions.
+Choose the Right Career Path is one of life’s most important decisions.
 As students near the end of their school years, they need to start putting serious thought into what they want to do next.
 We remind you that this great decision can be based on what you have learned at in-home tutoring.

 Access to quality information about further study and job opportunities is vital.
 Fortunately, there are many great resources available for parents and kids to help students choose the right career path.